 The flat rate incorporated in the bulk rate for the bathhouse, recreation hall and laundry facility includes average usage based on the demand these facilities place on the system.
 The bathhouse, recreation hall, and laundry facility are each served by a 2-inch potable well.
-In determining the flat rate for the bathhouse and recreation hall, staff has estimated usage of 280 gpd per ERC for each facility.
+In determining the flat rate for the bathhouse and recreation hall, we have estimated usage of 280 gpd per ERC for each facility.
 This equates to a monthly average of approximately 8.51 kgal.
-These gallons were multiplied by staff's calculated general service gallonage charge of \$3.48.
-The resulting rate for these two facilities is \$46.64 [\$17.03 + \$3.48(8.51)].
-The laundry facility's flat rate was determined using the same methodology as the bathhouse and recreation hall.
-Staff has estimated usage of 400 gpd per ERC.
+These gallons were multiplied by the approved general service gallonage charge of \$3.48.
+The resulting rate for these two facilities is \$46.64 (\$17.03 + (\$3.48 x 8.51)).
+The laundry facility's flat rate was determined using the same methodology as the bathhouse and recreation hall, except we have estimated usage of 400 gpd per ERC.
 This equates to a monthly average of 316 kgal.
-The resulting rate for the laundry facility is \$1,542.66 [(\$17.03 x 26 ERCs) + \$3.48(316)].
-Based on the above, staff's recommended rate for the RV Park is a bulk rate of \$3,815.76, plus the gallonage charge of \$2.90 per 1,000 gallons capped at 1,026,000 gallons.
-The Commission has approved a similar methodology for ratesetting in the past.6
+The resulting rate for the laundry facility is \$1,542.66 ((\$17.03 x 26 ERCs) + (\$3.48 x 316)).
+Based on the above, the approved rate for the RV Park is a bulk rate of \$3,815.76, plus the gallonage charge of \$2.90 per 1,000 gallons capped at 1,026,000 gallons.
+We have approved a similar methodology for ratesetting in the past.6

-The utility should file revised tariff sheets and a proposed customer notice to reflect the Commission-approved rates.
-The approved rates should be effective for service rendered on or after the stamped approval date on the tariff sheets, pursuant to Rule 25-30.475(1), F.A.C.
-In addition, the approved rates should not be implemented until staff has approved the proposed customer notice and the notice has been received by the customers.
-The utility should provide proof of the date notice was given no less than 10 days after the date of the notice.
+The approved rates shall be as shown on Schedule No. 4.
+The utility shall file revised tariff sheets and a proposed customer notice to reflect the Commission-approved rates.
+The approved rates shall be effective for service rendered on or after the stamped approval date on the tariff sheets, pursuant to Rule 25-30.475(1), F.A.C.
+In addition, the approved rates shall not be implemented until our staff has approved the proposed customer notice and the notice has been received by the customers.
+The utility shall provide proof of the date notice was given no less than 10 days after the date of the notice.